 Five months before Reverend Hannibal Goodman got his patent, Swindon Photographic Society held its first meeting.
 Then it was called “The North Wilts Field and Camera Club.”
 It was later renamed the Swindon and North Wilts Field and Camera Club, and about 1960 renamed “Swindon Camera Club”.
 It was not until 2002, nicely into the photographic digital age that we became “Swindon Photographic Society”.

-The enjoyment of photography for anyone wishing to become a member has always been at the heart of the club.
-During our 120 years photography has continued to evolve.
-At its beginning members would have been using cameras with glass plates as the medium to record your image on to.
+At our club’s beginning, members would have been using cameras with glass plates as the medium to record your image on to.
 Perhaps a few pathfinders would have been using the new paper roll film brought out by Kodak just ten years before.
 The members would have to wait a few more years to have Hannibal Goodwin’s celluloid film.

 We have gone from glass plate to digital cameras, and dark rooms to computer screens.
 We have millions of pixels, and technical capabilities hardly dreamed of ten years ago.
 While everyone has an endless supply of information at their fingertips, and all carry a camera in their phone in their pocket.

-During all of this change, the object of the club has never changed;
+During all this change, the objective of the club has never changed;